Chelseadamola/SQL-Coding-Challenge/README.md

 9.  you are ready, reply to this email and attach your results.

 ### Code Challenge v2.11
-1. Data Integrity Checking & Cleanup
+1.Data Integrity Checking & Cleanup

 Alphabetically list all of the country codes in the continent_map table that appear more than once.
 Display any values where country_code is null as country_code = "FOO" and make this row appear first in the list, even though it should alphabetically sort to the middle.
 Provide the results of this query as your answer.